-Note 5: The LTC692/LTC693 have minimum reset active times of 140ms (200ms typically).
-The reset active time of the LTC693 can be adjusted (see Table 2 in Applications Information Section).
+Note 5: The LTC690 and LTC691 have minimum reset active time of 35ms (50ms typically) while the LTC694 and LTC695 have longer minimum reset active time of 140ms (200ms typically).
+The reset active time of the LTC691 and LTC695 can be adjusted (see Table 2 in Applications Information section).

 Note 6: The external clock feeding into the circuit passes through the oscillator before clocking the watchdog timer (See Block Diagram).
-Variation in the time-out period is caused by phase errors which occur when the oscillator divides the external clock by 64.
-The resulting variation in the time-out period is 64 clocks plus one clock of jitter.
+Variation in the timeout period is caused by phase errors which occur when the oscillator divides the external clock by 64.
+The resulting variation in the timeout period is 64 clocks plus one clock of jitter.

-Note 7: The input pins of \overline{CE} IN, OSC IN and OSC SEL have weak internal pull-ups which pull to the supply when the input pins are floating.
+Note 7: The input pins of \overline{CE} IN, OSC IN and OSC SEL have weak internal pullups which pull to the supply when the input pins are floating.